Here is a breakdown of major shareholders in The Walt Disney Company (NYSE: DIS)

 The Walt Disney Company (DIS): Who are the competitors?

-The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading 0.49% up over the past 12 months and Netflix Inc. (NFLX) that is -9.80% lower over the same period.
-Comcast Corporation (CMCSA) is -20.42% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading -4.57% down over the past 12 months and Netflix Inc. (NFLX) that is -21.54% lower over the same period.
+Comcast Corporation (CMCSA) is -22.43% down on the 1-year trading charts.